19+ Awesome Black Friday vs Cyber Monday Statistics for 2023

 Social media traffic saw growth of 16% on Cyber Monday, but Thanksgiving and preparations for Black Friday made social media traffic grow by a whopping 41%.

-Even if it was predicted that shoppers would use social commerce less compared to the previous year and revenues per social media visit would be 11% lower, the use of Instagram rose by 73%, and Pinterest saw a growth rate of 45%, with people looking for deals for tomorrow’s shopping.
+Even if it was predicted that shoppers would use social commerce less than the previous year and revenues per social media visit would be 11% lower, Instagram use rose by a massive 73%.
+In addition, Pinterest saw a growth rate of 45%, with people looking for deals for tomorrow’s shopping.

 (Forbes, Sprout Social)

-Looking at the number of recieved messages on social media, the companies report receiving 92% more messages in the holiday months than the rest of the year.
+Looking at the number of received messages on social media, the companies report receiving 92% more messages in the holiday months than the rest of the year.

-11. The only single shopping day to surpass Black Friday and Cyber Monday was Alibaba’s Singles Day.
+13. The only shopping day to surpass Black Friday and Cyber Monday was Alibaba’s Singles Day.

-The biggest shopping event with sales going higher than anyone expected was November 11, the Singles Day done by Alibaba It brought in an astonishing $4.68 billion during the first ten minutes of trade and went over $6.5 billion after 20 minutes of shopping, surpassing the total of Black Friday sales.
+The biggest shopping event with sales going higher than anyone expected was November 11, the Singles Day done by Alibaba, brought in an astonishing $4.68 billion during the first ten minutes of trade, went over $6.5 billion after 20 minutes of shopping, and eventually made a mind-blowing $30.8 billion.

-This represents a growth from the year before of 27% for Singles Day, 19.3% for Cyber Monday, 23% for Black Friday, and the bigger rise of 28% for Thanksgiving.
+All in all, this represented 27% growth from the year before for Singles Day, 19.3% for Cyber Monday, and 23% for Black Friday.
+Somewhat surprisingly, Thanksgiving enjoyed the most significant rise of all – 28%.

 The trend doesn’t change on Cyber Monday when they are 6% more likely to do the same.

 On average, people spent $20 less than the year before, Black Friday statistics for 2017 reveal.